Sea Level Rise in the Gulf of Mexico: Awareness and Action Tools for the Climate Outreach Community of Practice

 - crafting a strategy for a regional, collaborative approach to climate change outreach.

-Case studies were presented on existing efforts to address sea level rise in the region; representatives from the Apalachicola and Rookery Bay National Estuarine Research Reserves in Florida, St. Tammany Parish (Louisiana), and the cities of Ocean Springs (Mississippi), Orange Beach (Florida), and Punta Gorda (Florida), provided details on their efforts.
+Case studies were presented on existing efforts to address sea level rise in the region.
+Representatives from the Apalachicola and Rookery Bay National Estuarine Research Reserves in Florida, St. Tammany Parish (Louisiana), and the cities of Ocean Springs (Mississippi), Orange Beach (Florida), and Punta Gorda (Florida), provided details on their efforts.

 Outcomes and Conclusions

-The April 2010 workshop was held to facilitate collaboration and creation of a CoP around climate change in the Gulf of Mexico.
-Members of the CoP are working on a draft climate outreach message on sea level rise and summary fact sheets for local professionals.
-The CoP plans to exchange information through StormSmart Connect and annual face-to-face meetings.
-A second workshop was held in Mississippi in 2011.
+The April 2010 workshop was held to facilitate collaboration and the creation of a CoP around climate change in the Gulf of Mexico.
+As a result of this meeting, members of the CoP worked together to draft a climate outreach message on sea level rise and summary fact sheets for local professionals.
+The CoP shares lessons learned and exchanges climate information through StormSmart Connect and annual face-to-face meetings.
+The Gulf of Mexico CoP consists of over 300 members across 132 organizations, businesses, and local governments.
+Its success has led to the development of other climate-related communities of practice in the Southeast and Caribbean as well as the Great Lakes region.

-Gregg, R. M. (2010).
-Sea Level Rise in the Gulf of Mexico: Awareness and Action Tools for the Climate Outreach Community of Practice [Case study on a project of NOAA's Gulf of Mexico Regional Collaboration Team].
-Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: www.cakex.org/case-studies/sea-level-rise-gulf-mexico-awareness-and-act… (Last updated December 2010)
+Gregg, R.M.
+(2021).
+Sea Level Rise in the Gulf of Mexico: Awareness and Action Tools for the Climate Outreach Community of Practice[Case study on a project of NOAA’s Gulf of Mexico Regional Collaboration Team].
+Version 2.0.
+Product of EcoAdapt’s State of Adaptation Program.
+Retrieved from CAKE: https://www.cakex.org/case-studies/sea-level-rise-gulf-mexico-awareness-and-action-tools-climate-outreach-community-practice (Last updated October 2021)